 University, including Oxbridge Entry and beyond

 Some of you will be going on to study English at university.
 I have worked extensively with students applying to university to read English, including Oxford and Cambridge.
 I cannot promise you a place at the university of your choice, but if I feel your aspirations are appropriate for your ability, I will help you prepare your UCAS form, discuss your reading, and give you mock interviews.
+So far, all my students have got places at Oxbridge or their chosen university.
 And once you get in to university, you might like the odd extra lesson because you just haven't had quite enough time on Geoffrey Chaucer or John Donne or Toni Morrison.
 I taught undergraduates at Oxford University for a number of years, both in invidual tutorials and in seminars, so I am well-placed to give you a few extra tips for university essays and exams.